Luapula Province: Administration

 Provincial administration is set up purely for administrative purposes.
 The province is headed by a minister appointed by the President and there are ministries of central government for each province.
 The administrative head of the province is the Permanent Secretary, appointed by the President.
 There is a Deputy Permanent Secretary, heads of government departments and civil servants at the provincial level.
-Luapula Province is divided into eleven districts Chembe District, Chiengi District, Chifunabuli District, Chipili District, Kawambwa District, Lunga District, Mansa District, Milenge District, Mwansabombwe District, Mwense District, Nchelenge District and Samfya District.
+Luapula Province is divided into twelve districts, namely Chembe District, Chiengi District, Chifunabuli District, Chipili District, Kawambwa District, Lunga District, Mansa District, Milenge District, Mwansabombwe District, Mwense District, Nchelenge District and Samfya District.
 All the district headquarters are the same as the district names.
-There are eleven councils in the province, each of which is headed by an elected representative, called councilor.
+There are twelve councils in the province, each of which is headed by an elected representative, called councilor.
 Each councilor holds office for three years.

 The administrative staff of the council is selected based on the Local Government Service Commission from within or outside the district.
 The office of the provincial government is located in each of the district headquarters and has provincial local government officers and auditors.
 Each council is responsible for raising and collecting local taxes and the budgets of the council are audited and submitted every year after the annual budget.
 The elected members of the council do not draw salaries, but are paid allowances from the council.
 Luapula is a predominantly rural province and there are no city or municipal councils.
 The government stipulates 63 different functions for the councils with the majority of them being infrastructure management and local administration.
 Councils are mandated to maintain each of their community centres, zoos, local parks, drainage system, playgrounds, cemeteries, caravan sites, libraries, museums and art galleries.
 They also work along with specific government departments to help in agriculture, conservation of natural resources, postal service, establishing and maintaining hospitals, schools and colleges.
 The councils prepare schemes that encourage community participation.